Verizon: Marketing campaigns

 Since its inception, Verizon Communications has run several marketing campaigns, including:

 Can you hear me now?

 The "Can you hear me now?" campaign, which was created for the newly formed Verizon Wireless, started running in 2001, and featured actor Paul Marcarelli in the role of "Test Man", a character based on a Verizon network tester, who travels the country asking "Can you hear me now?".
 The campaign, originally conceived by New York agency Bozell, ran from early 2001 to September 2010.
 Data from the technology tracking firm The Yankee Group showed that, in the early years of the campaign, net customers grew 10% to 32.5 million in 2002 and 15% more to 37.5 million in 2003.
 In addition, customer turnover dropped to 1.8% in 2001, down from 2.5% in 2000.
-In 2011, Marcarelli parted ways with Verizon, and became a spokesperson for Sprint.
+In 2011, Marcarelli parted ways with Verizon, and in 2016, he became a spokesperson for Sprint.

 There's a map for that

 The "There's a map for that" campaign was launched in late 2009, designed as a parody of AT&T's "There's an app for that" campaign.
 The ads depicted a side-by-side comparison of Verizon and AT&T network coverage maps.
 In early November 2009, AT&T filed a lawsuit in Atlanta federal court, claiming that the coverage maps being used in the ads were misleading.
 The suit was dropped later that month in conjunction with Verizon dropping a similar suit against AT&T.